zhiyan114/Firey-Bot/README.md

 ## Environment Variable:
 * `CLIENTID` - This should be the Client/Application ID for the discord bot.
 This will only be used for slash command registration purpose.
+* `CLIENTSECRET` - THis should be the application oauth secret for the client
 * `BOTTOKEN` - This should be the authentication token for the discord bot.
 This token will be used for all API calls.
 * `WEBSERVER_FQDN` - Full Qualified Domain Name for the server
 * `WEBSERVER_HTTPS_CERTIFICATE` - (Optional) Certificate (.crt/.cer) for HTTPS